July 9 – July 22, 2023

 Set yourself up for success: Modules are designed to engage students as critical thinkers and global citizens and to hone the analytical skills necessary for sustained academic growth.
 Upon successful completion of the program, students are awarded a Certificate of Completion and may request letters of recommendation from their Penn instructors.

 Students will be able to submit their course registration form after April 15 as long as they have accepted their offer of admission, made their non-refundable deposit, and completed the enrollment forms for Summer Discovery.
-The course registration form is due no later than May 23 for both Session A and Session B.

 We ask that students choose one first choice module and two alternates for the morning and afternoon time slots.
 Module descriptions include any pertinent information about the module and a daily schedule.
 Students enroll in one morning module and one afternoon module within the same session.
 Waitlists for modules are not maintained, but students may be able to change their modules during the first two days of the session.
 All students must take two modules, there are no exceptions to this rule.

 Please allow two weeks from the date of submission for registration confirmation.
 Instructors will be in touch with students prior to the first day of the module in early July with any necessary information.